2023 Most Popular Communication & Journalism Associate Degree Schools in Ohio

 The colleges and universities below are the most popular for communication and journalism majors pursuing a associate degree.

-Our 2023 rankings named University of Cincinnati - Blue Ash College the most popular school in Ohio for communication and journalism students working on their associate degree.
-UC Blue Ash College is a moderately-sized public school located in the large suburb of Blue Ash.
+Our analysis found University of Cincinnati - Blue Ash College to be the most popular school for communication and journalism students who want to pursue a associate degree in Ohio.
+UC Blue Ash College is a medium-sized public school located in the large suburb of Blue Ash.

 Women make up 63% of the communication and journalism majors at the school.

-A rank of #2 on this year’s list means Sinclair Community College is a great place for communication and journalism students working on their associate degree.
-Sinclair Community College is a large public school located in the city of Dayton.
+Out of the 14 schools in Ohio that were part of this year’s ranking, Sinclair Community College landed the # 2 spot on the list.
+Sinclair Community College is a large public school located in the midsize city of Dayton.

 About 68% of the students majoring in communication and journalism at the school are women while 32% are male.

-Read full report on Communication & Journalism at Sinclair Community College
+Full Communication & Journalism at Sinclair Community College Report

 About 33% of the students majoring in communication and journalism at the school are women while 67% are male.